amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 # O(log n) - Logarithmic time

 Logarithmic time complexities usually apply to algorithms that divide problems in half every time.
-For instance, let's say that we want to look for a word in an old fashion dictionary.
+For instance, let's say that we want to look for a word in a dictionary (good old physcial book).
 It has every word sorted alphabetically.
 There are at least two ways to do it:

 Algorithm A:

-- Start at the beginning of the book and go in order until you find the contact you are looking for.
+- Start at the beginning of the book and go in order until you find the word you are looking for.

 Algorithm B: